Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

-<p>The pattern for constructor is similar to the previous ones: provide the way to inject dependencies and some defaults if they are not specified, so it is more flexible, less coupled and the testing becomes easier as a bonus.
+<p>The pattern for constructor is similar to the previous ones: provide the way to inject dependencies and some defaults if they are not specified so it is more flexible, less coupled and the testing becomes easier as a bonus.
 We have while loop to ensure the confirmation token is unique amongst users.
-The <code>find_by_attribute</code> methods are deprecated since Rails 4.0.0 and the <code>activerecord-deprecated_finders</code> will be removed from dependencies in 4.1.0, so we have to implement our own finder method.
+The <code>find_by_attribute</code> methods are deprecated since Rails 4.0.0 and the <code>activerecord-deprecated_finders</code> will be removed from dependencies in 4.1.0 so we have to implement our own finder method.
 Here are also some important design decisions - we assign both <code>confirmation_instructions_sent_at</code> and <code>confirmation_token</code> to the user, not the registration profile.
 How is that?
 The important question is: do we need to expose that the user has registration profile?
 What if we change our mind and decide to put this data in "normal" profile, not registration profile?
 Or we didn't make a decision to create a registration profile at all in a first place and these attributes belonged to the user since the beginning and we later decided to move the to separated table?
 From the <code>UserConfirmation</code> perspective, it is just an implementation detail.
 The <code>save_with_profiles!</code> is provided to make user's data persistence more convenient.
 We need to implement mailer as well, but let's start with user's related stuff.</p>

 ``` ruby spec/models/user.rb